DevExpress/devextreme-documentation/concepts/05 Widgets/Chart/30 Tooltips/00 Overview.md

 ![DevExtreme HTML5 JavaScript Charts Tooltip](/images/ChartJS/visual_elements/tooltip.png)

-All options configuring tooltips are collected in the [tooltip](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/tooltip '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/tooltip/') object.
+All properties configuring tooltips are collected in the [tooltip](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/tooltip '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/tooltip/') object.
 For example, to enable the tooltips, assign **true** to the **enabled** property of this object.

 ---
 ##### jQuery